Avdan-OS/Desktop-Environment/README.md

 ![Banner](https://raw.githubusercontent.com/Avdan-OS/.github/main/banner/Desktop-Environment.png)

-A fluent and consistent, new desktop environment, written in QML(QT 5)
+A fluent and consistent, new desktop environment, written in QML(QT 5) and Rust

 </div>